This tutorial actually sports a cardboard collar wound in a white "wool" (English for yarn) and then wrapped in beaded pearl wire.

-Find the exact center and cut a smaller hole (trace with a small dessert plate?) in the center.
+Find the exact center and cut a smaller hole (trace around a juice glass) in the center.
 The bouquet holder should just fit through this center hole, so you may want to measure before cutting.

 For other ways to draw a perfect circle - check out this link at Wikihow.